cleverpine/virava-fe/README.md

 ## 3. Start using Virava

-To start using Virava simply import your instance of `authService` and trigger some of it's methods:
+To start using Virava simply import your instance of `authService` and trigger some of its methods:

 - Keycloak Default pages approach:

 ```
 /**
- * Initialises the auth service configuration.
+ * Initializes the auth service configuration.
 It returns Promise.
  */
 authService.init(configuration);